Setting up the developer environment

 cd r4xp enonic dev

-This will build and deploy the application to your sandbox.
+This will perform an initial build, and deploy the application to the sandbox.

 Because the sandbox is running in dev mode, any changes to the code wihin your app will instantly be picked up.